Scripted Application Build

 endlocal

-The following is a listing of the command file (GenerateBMSascForSam1Online.CMD) that does the multiple generations of the BMS executable and COBOL copy file for the online environment.
-This script will read a file that contains a list of BMS source members and call the "zBmsGeneration01.CMD" to do the actual BMS generation for each source member in the list.
+The following is a listing of the command file (CBBSQAE1.cmd) that does the multiple compilations of batch COBOL programs with SQL access.
+This script will read a file that contains a list of COBOL source members and call the "ZCBL2GNT.cmd" to do the actual generation for each source member in the list.

 @echo OFF